christophenoel/argo-workflows/docs/design/sw_design.md

 #### Data Artefacts

 > TBD interfacing with fast / slow storage areas on S3 and management of artefacts
+> Show how to define 2 multiple artifact repository (fast & slow) +configure one as the default one.

 - Steps I/O Mappings: Workflow designer maps intermediary steps data outputs to inputs steps of the workflow.
 - Data Transfer Steps: Workflow designer integrates data stage-in and stage-out steps managing interactions between persistent storage system (for external interfaces), intermediate data storage system (for intermediate steps) and databases.